 - Seeking perfection

-These habits will constrict your ability to think big about your life and circumstances, because they force you to think small, to think about insignificant events and circumstances in unproductive ways, thus draining all your creative energies from the inside out.
+These habits will constrict your ability to think big about your life and circumstances.
+They force you to think small, to think about insignificant events and circumstances in unproductive ways, thus draining all your creative energies from the inside out.

 Peer Judgment and Criticism